-NamPower plans to extend its own RE generation by approximately 100 MW and tender a further 70 MW of wind and solar PV projects to IPP developers between 2020 and 2025.
+NamPower plans to extend its own RE generation by approximately 100 MW by 2025.
 In addition, the initial liberalization of the Namibian electricity market is already attracting private sector investments in solar and wind power plants making use of Namibia's extraordinarily good solar and wind resources.
 It is anticipated that the liberalization of the market could add an additional 300 MW PV and 200 MW wind plants to the Namibian grid.
 These factors all contribute to a climate-friendly development of the Namibian economy and makes Namibia less vulnerable from future constraints of the main electricity suppliers within the South African Power Pool (SAPP).